CristianPQ/checkout-with-rules/README.md

 - Add test for rules functions
 - Design and implement the rule functions and define the input & output
+  - Added a rule template function as a helper for new functions in the future
 - Execute test and bug-fixing
 - Add notes at test for service, just define because it's a simple service and it would require to much time to add the tests
 - Implement the service, controller and router
+- Add JSDoc to type input params at rules and service
 - Test API with given cases

 # Proposal improvements